 Some parents would be appalled that English teachers are encouraging kids to read something as commercial as The Lightning Thief.
 I think it’s great!
 To me, the main reason for assigning books is to turn kids into readers.
 The depressing books that most teachers assign discourage kids from reading.

 What better way to reach a kid who doesn’t think he likes to read than to assign him a book that thousands of kids love?
 For more on my thoughts on assigned reading, see my post Why is required school reading so depressing?

 Anyway, back to the costume!
-For Halloween, my daughter wanted to be Athena, Goddess of War and Goddess of Wisdom.
+For Halloween 2011, my daughter wanted to be Athena, Goddess of War and Goddess of Wisdom.
 (Those two things don’t seem to go together!
 But the Greeks of myth aren’t around to argue with, so I guess it’s pointless to try.)
 Athena is Annabeth’s mom in the Percy Jackson series.

 Percy Jackson Costume

 This isn’t the first time one of my kids has dressed up as a character from the Percy Jackson series.
-A couple of years ago, my son dressed up as Percy Jackson.
+A couple of years before, my son dressed up as Percy Jackson.
 That was easy.
 We spray painted a pen silver, he wore an orange Camp Half-blood t-shirt (signed by Rick Riordan himself) and he was good to go!

 Easy DIY Athena Costume for Girls